 Attribute Name M/ O WPDL Keyword Data Type Description Activity Identifier M ACTIVITY IDENTIFIER Used to identify the workflow process activity.
-Activity Name О NAME STRING Text used to identify the workflow process activity.
+Activity Name О NAME STRING Text Used to identify the workflow process activity.
 Activity Description О DESCRIPTION STRING Short textual description of the activity.
+Limit О LIMIT INTEGER Expected duration for time management purposes (e.g. starting an escalation procedure etc.) in units of DURATION_UNIT.
+It is counted from the starting date/time of the activity.
+The consequences of reaching the LIMIT value are not defined in this document (i.e. vendor specific).
+It is assumed that in this case at least the Responsible of the current activity is notified of this situation.
 Activity Kind Description M ROUTE A "dummy" Activity IMPLEMENTATION (see below) A "regular" Activity (details and further Attributes see below) Access Restriction О RESTRICT_TO List of Identifier List if Identifiers of Workflow Relevant Data.
 Restricts access to Workflow Relevant Data to those listed.
 Transition Restrictions О (see below) (see below) Provides further restrictions and context-related semantics description of Transitions (details see below).